naveendb92/star-wars/README.md

  Run `ng serve` and navigate to `http://localhost:4200/`.
 Or run `ng serve --open` which automatically open the browser and runs the application.
 Also the app will automcatically detect if any changes and reloads the application.

-## Deployment to GitHub Page
+## Deployment of Application to GitHub Page

-  1. Run the command `ng build --prod --output-path docs --base-href /star-wars/` which creates `docs` folder.
+  1. Run the command `ng build --prod --output-path docs --base-href /<project_name>/` which creates `docs` folder in your applicaion root path.
   2. Inside docs folder, copy `index.html` and paste in the same folder (docs) and rename it to `404.html`.
   3. Commit all the changes and push the code to GitHub.
-  4. Go to GitHub -> Your Application -> Settings (top right corner) -> scroll down and find `GitHub Pages`
+  4. Go to GitHub -> Your Application -> Settings (top right corner) -> scroll down and find `GitHub Pages`.
-  5. From the `Source` folder, select `master branch/docs folder`.
+  5. From the `Source` dropdown, select `master branch/docs folder`.
+  6. It creates a application link.

 ## Code scaffolding